ankrutik/notes/aws/solutions_arch_cert/notes.md

 **What happens when EC2 instance starts**: OS boots up, User data scripts are run, application starts

-**What happens on Hibernation**: saves contents of instance RAM into EBS root volume; persists root and data volumes; on restart RAM contents are reloaded, processes are resumed, OS need not restart; **instance ID is retained**;
+**What happens on Hibernation**: saves contents of instance RAM into EBS root volume in encrypted form; persists root and data volumes; on restart RAM contents are reloaded, processes are resumed, OS need not restart; **instance ID is retained**; Elastic IP address is retained

+Root volumes need to be encrypted to use hibernate.

 Use cases for hibernate: long running processes; applications that take time to initialise